How much do your investments cost?

-Every mutual fund has a Fund Facts document that outlines the fund’s objective, its risk rating, its investment holdings, and its fees.
+Every mutual fund has a Fund Facts document that outlines the fund’s objective, risk rating, investment holdings, and fees.
 Search the name of the mutual fund or the ‘fund code’ to find the appropriate Fund Facts document.

 You’ll see quick facts:

 The Fund Facts document is helpful to find relevant information on the specific mutual fund(s) you’re invested in, but there’s another way to find the fees you’re paying and that’s on your investment statement that you receive every month: